 The age-old method of testing spirit’s fitness for varnish-making is quite straightforward:

 Rectified Spirits are made from Wine, or Sugar, or Mault Liquors; or from Cyder, Perry or Moloſſos; or from the common Spirits made of thoſe things by Rectification.
 They are for the Diſſolution of Roſins or Gum Roſins and therefore if not highly rectified, are unprofitable for theſe Uſes.

 Now, to know whether your Spirit is good or no, you muſt put ſome of it into a Spoon, and put a little Gun-pouder to it; then ſet the Spirit on Fire, if it burns all away and fires the Gun-pouder after it, it is good, and will diſſolve your Gums; otherwiſe, not.[i]

 (Hence the term gunpowder-proof or ‘proof’ used to describe alcohol content.)

-Not nearly as good fun as proving meths with gunpowder, but equally efficacious, is this simple method: Pour a little meths into a container, add a few drops of mineral turpentine and then slosh it around.
+Not nearly as good fun as proving meths with gunpowder, but equally efficacious, is this simple method: Pour a little meths into a glass jar, add a few drops of mineral turpentine and then slosh it around.
 If the contents remain clear, the meths is perfectly all right, but if it turns cloudy, the meths contains an undesirable quantity of water and is only good for cleaning one’s spectacles.